timor/mfactor/Readme.md

 ## code layout ##
 - byte code, inline-data must be prefixed by corresponding literal preserving words (calls, lits, ...)
-- byte code words are distinguished from memory address by inspecting the highest bits when used on the stack, i.e. when address would point into inaccessible memory, it must be a primitive instruction
+- byte code words, when used on the stack, are distinguished from memory addresses by inspecting the highest bits, i.e. when address would point into inaccessible memory, it must be a primitive instruction
-- last call in a word should always be a tailcall instruction, but this is the responsibility of the compiler
+- last call in a word should always be a tailcall instruction (btcall, atcall, stcall), but this is the responsibility of the compiler

 ## data memory ##
 - The only memory handling available in the kernel is getting the